Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/qce24-workshop.md

 <div class="round3" style="width: 55vw">
     <h2>Misty Wahl</h2>
     <h3>Unitary Fund</h3>
     <p>Misty Wahl is a Member of the Technical Staff at Unitary Fund, a non-profit organization helping to build the quantum technology ecosystem.
-She is a lead developer of the quantum error mitigation software package Mitiq and a researcher in quantum error mitigation.
+She is a lead developer of the quantum software packages Mitiq (quantum error mitigation) and Aquapointer (quantum for biological applications) as well as a researcher in quantum error mitigation and quantum applications.
 Misty is also the creator and host of a video series featuring microgrant winners on Unitary Fund's YouTube channel.
 Prior to pivoting to quantum technology, Misty was an engineering project manager at ASML, a global semiconductor equipment manufacturer.
 Misty holds BS and MEng degrees in Mechanical Engineering from Cornell University.</p>
      <img   class="center" src="/assets/images/qce24/Misty.png" alt="Misty Wahl" style="width:150px;height:150px;">
   </div>
   <br> <br>